- Add an Extra Field for a Schema Type

 - How To Install Schema Pro Plugin

-- How to Add a Schema markup for an Event page?
+- Schema Markup for an Event page

-- How to Add a Schema markup for a Review page?
+- Schema Markup for a Review page

-- How to Add a Schema markup for a Service Page?
+- Schema Markup for a Service Page

-- How to Add a Schema markup for a Product page?
+- Schema Markup for a Product Page

-- How to Add a Schema markup for a Course page?
+- Schema Markup for a Course page

-- How to Add a Schema markup for a Recipe page?
+- Schema Markup for a Recipe Page

-- How to Add a Schema markup for a Video Object?
+- Schema Markup for a Video Object

-- How to add Corporate Contact Markup?
+- Corporate Contact Markup

-- How to Add a Schema markup for a Software Application Page?
+- Schema Markup for Software Application Page

-- How to Add a Schema Markup for a FAQ Page?
+- Schema Markup for a FAQ Page

-- How to Add a Schema Markup for a How-To Page?
+- Schema Markup for a How-To Page

-- How to Add a Schema Markup for an Article Page?
+- Schema Markup for Article Page

 - FAQ Schema Pro Block for Gutenberg